mferran/coursera-gettting-and-cleaning-data/README.md

 6. Step 6 - Compute the mean on the subset dataset
 7. Step 7 - Save the file as tidy.txt file

+##CodeBook.md file

+Please refer to the CodeBook.md file for more detailled explanation of the transformations performed.